Addressing Addiction & Mental Health in the Workplace

 - learn to talk openly about this subject with their staff

-- help their employees find addiction and mental health services they need, confidentially and appropriately
+- help their employees find Addiction & Mental Health services they need, confidentially and appropriately

 - learn how to foster and maintain a healthy, safe workplace where people feel valued and motivated